donnemartin/interactive-coding-challenges/CONTRIBUTING.md

 Update the list of challenges in the README so we can enjoy your challenge!

+### Update Notebook Author(s)

+When contributing to a notebook, update the notebook author(s):

+<small><i>This notebook was prepared by [Joe](https://github.com/Joe) and [Jane](https://github.com/Jane).
+Source and license info is on [GitHub](https://github.com/donnemartin/coding-challenges).</i></small>

+### Maintain Consistent Style

+Please refer to the style of existing notebooks to help maintain consistency.
+A consistently themed collection of notebooks will help users more seamlessly transition from challenge to challenge.

+Review [PEP-8](https://www.python.org/dev/peps/pep-0008/) and the following [style guide](https://google-styleguide.googlecode.com/svn/trunk/pyguide.html).

 ### Contributions in Languages Other than Python

 Feel free to share your thoughts on how we could best approach adding challenges in other [supported languages](https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages):
 * Repo structure
-* README static notebook links
+* README challenge list
 * Installation instructions
 * Etc

-### Style

-Please refer to the style of existing notebooks to help maintain consistency.
-A consistently themed collection of notebooks might help users more seamlessly transition from challenge to challenge.

-Review [PEP-8](https://www.python.org/dev/peps/pep-0008/) and the following [style guide](https://google-styleguide.googlecode.com/svn/trunk/pyguide.html).

-### Notebook Author(s)

-When contributing to a notebook, update the notebook author(s):

-<small><i>This notebook was prepared by [Joe](https://github.com/Joe) and [Jane](https://github.com/Jane).
-Source and license info is on [GitHub](https://github.com/donnemartin/coding-challenges).</i></small>
+Share your thoughts in this [issue]().